example42/example42.github.io/_drafts/2019-12-24-HDM-released.md

 ![select environment](_hdm/image1_select_env.png)

 Next you can select a node.
-We query PuppetDB to find existing nodes and their facter values:
+We query PuppetDB to find existing environments, nodes and their facter values:

 ![select node](_hdm/image2_select_node.png)